ardhichoiruddin/covid-19-App/README.md

 ### API
 For Apis covid19 data I use [this](https://covid19.mathdro.id/) and for news I use [this](https://newsapi.org/)

+## What New?
+* Adding Search Autocomplete for searching country

 ## How to Install
 Make sure you have installed Node js and NPM on your computer.
 Recommended for node JS version 10 and above.